 involved.

 the derived class interface.
-The relevant section of Truck
+The relevant section of Truck's class

 interface then becomes: